-Figure 10.
+Figure 11.
 Overall booting time and cost comparison of different memory architectures.

-Figure 9 and 10 show overall performance comparison among different memory architectures based on our prototyping results.
+Figures 10 and 11 show overall performance comparison among different memory architectures based on our prototyping results.
 NOR XIP architecture (NOR+SDRAM) shows fast boot time and low power consumption at high cost.
 Even though SDRAM shadowing architecture (NAND + SDRAM) achieves high performance, it suffers from a relatively long booting time and inefficient memory utilization.
-Finally, our approach NAND XIP shows reasonable booting time, performance and power consumption with outstanding cost efficiency.
+Finally, our approach NAND XIP shows reasonable booting time. performance ,and power consumption with outstanding cost efficiency.
 Two implementations of NAND XIP (basic and priority) are also compared.
 The NAND XIP (basic) is composed of 256KB cache and 4KB victim cache.
 On the other hand, the NAND XIP (priority) has 64KB cache, 4KB victim and 2KB PAT.
 The NAND XIP (priority) has advantage of cache size reduction with the assistance of system memory and priority based caching.

-6.3 Worst Case Handling
+6.2.
+Worst Case Handling

 Even though NAND XIP offers an efficient memory system, it may suffer from worst-case handling, namely cache miss handling.
 A straightforward solution is to hold the CPU until the requested memory page arrives.
 This can be implemented using wait/ready signals' handshaking method.
 However, the miss penalty, $35us^4$ is not trivial time especially in case that a fast processor is used.
-Besides CPU utilization problem, if the timecritical interrupt request occurs to the system, the interrupt may be lost because the processor is waiting for memory's response.
+Besides CPU utilization problem, if the time-critical interrupt request occurs to the system, the interrupt may be lost because the processor is waiting for memory's response.
 In order to solve this problem, a system-wide approach is needed.
 First, OS should handle the cache miss as a page fault as in virtual memory management.
 The CPU also should supply "abort" function to restart the requested instruction after cache miss handling.
-In analytical approach view, task timing analysis and schedulability test will be helpful in the domain of real-time[12].

-7. CONCLUSIONS
+7. Conclusions